 Ira Rothstein (Carnegie Mellon University) "Effective Field Theories"

-Claude Duhr (CERN) "Polylogs, Elliptic Polylogs etc."
+Claude Duhr (University of Bonn) "Polylogs, Elliptic Polylogs etc."

 Jacob Bourjaily (Penn State University) "Geometry of Amplitudes"